 - If syncing awards with COD, and depending on your Disbursement Batch Workflow (see above), the Released indicator for the disbursement's COD information will be set to Yes in either the Authorization Requested or Mark Released in COD stage.
 When this happens, your Current Funding Level in G5 will be changed so you can draw down the funds to cover those disbursements.

-- Funds received: When you transfer the funds from the source to your own account, you should record a Journal Entry.
+- Funds received: When you transfer the funds from the source to your own account, that stage gives you the option to automatically record Aid Drawdown transactions in your General Ledger.
+These transactions are described in Step 2 of the Accounting section of this article.
+If you do not opt to create these transactions, you will need to manually record a Journal Entry.
 Debit the asset account into which you've deposited the funds and credit the liability account tied to that aid award type.

 - Posted to student accounts: The disbursements are applied to the students' invoiced, aid-eligible charges.
 This step credits your A/R and debits the aid award's liability account.
 The Manually... and Auto-apply... financial aid settings can change this behavior.